Allied health professions: Employment projections

+In the US, a larger proportion of the allied health care workforce is already employed in ambulatory settings.
+In California, nearly half (49.4 percent) of the allied health workforce is employed in ambulatory health care settings, compared with 28.7 percent and 21.9 percent employed in hospital and nursing care, respectively.
+One source reported allied health professionals making up 60 percent of the total US health workforce.
 Advancements in medical technology also allow for more services that formerly required expensive hospital stays to be delivered via ambulatory care.
 For example, in California, research has predicted the total consumption of hospital days per person will decline from 4 days in 2010 to 3.2 days in 2020 to 2.5 days in 2030.
 In contrast, the number of ambulatory visits per person will increase from 3.2 visits per person in 2010 to 3.6 visits per person in 2020 to 4.2 visits in 2030.